 If you are struggling during these heightened times of uncertainty and anxiety and think you might need professional help, you can talk to one of our psychiatrists from your own home.
 All you need is:

 – access to a computer, tablet/iPad or smart phone with a reliable internet connection

+For people living in metro areas, telehealth appointments are privately billed in line with AMA rates, and eligible patients can receive a Medicare reimbursement.
 If you would like to talk to someone about our service or if your GP has questions for our team, please contact us today.

 CALL TO MIND PTY LTD

 TERMS OF ACCESS FOR THE CALL TO MIND ONLINE PLATFORM